 Did you know that our meal plan works out to roughly the same costs as your food cost would be off-campus?

 This even takes into account no all meals are included in our meal plan.
-Plus you have an Executive Chef preparing your meals!
+Plus you have an experienced Chef preparing your meals!

 Please visit our fees page for meal plan costs.